lynnlangit/Hello-AWS-Data-Services/5_machine-learning/README.md

 - LEARN CNN **encoding for mnist** - [link](https://www.guru99.com/convnet-tensorflow-image-classification.html)
 - LEARN theoretic and **advanced TensorFlow ML concepts** - [link](https://www.tensorflow.org/resources/learn-ml/theoretical-and-advanced-machine-learning)

+### 12 Hour Course

+Work with many example Jupyter (SageMaker) notebooks in this companion repo which includes a large number of example notebooks.
+This Repo is a companion to the book "Data Science on AWS"
+- Here's the [link](https://github.com/data-science-on-aws/data-science-on-aws) to this repo w/the example notebooks

 ----

 ### AWS Machine Learning Resources